British Rail Class 357: Livery, problems and maintenance

-The Class 357 units are all normally maintained by Bombardier service technicians at c2c's East Ham Depot, which won the Golden Spanner Award for Maintenance Team of the Year (Rolling Stock) at the Annual National Rail Awards in 2005 and 2006 and their Shoeburyness depot.
+The Class 357 units are all normally maintained by Alstom service technicians at c2c's East Ham Depot, which won the Golden Spanner Award for Maintenance Team of the Year (Rolling Stock) at the Annual National Rail Awards in 2005 and 2006 and their Shoeburyness depot.

 In December 2005, c2c's East Ham depot began putting advertising vinyl wraps on some carriages, starting with branding the MSO intermediate trailer car 74716 in set 357216 as a 'Cough-Free Zone' by the cough syrup makers Benylin for the winter.

 In June 2009, c2c and Bombardier began a repainting programme on the Class 357 units beginning with 357203.
 When the vinyl wraps were taken off the Class 357 units, slight corrosion caused by water getting trapped behind the vinyl was found in the aluminium around the doors, so a bodywork maintenance and repair programme was carried out.
 The corrosion was treated by rubbing the aluminium down and repainting it with two-pack paint.
 More serious corrosion caused by water seeping in through a poorly-sealed join between panels was found behind several panels on the lower part of the vehicle bodysides, which had spread to the outside.
 A thick, tight mastic seal was introduced between the panels to prevent this issue from re-occurring.
 To save money during construction, stainless steel bolts were used to secure the external aluminium panels in place; however, this resulted in galvanic corrosion of the more reactive aluminium, so the bolts have been replaced by aluminium ones.
 Salts in water catalyse corrosion, a problem for the c2c fleet as they run beside the sea.

 After repair at Derby Litchurch Lane Works, 357203 was repainted and re-entered service on 30 July 2009.
 Similar work was carried out on the rest of the fleet over the next 21 months at Bombardier's Ilford Depot, where the units were repainted into their original white colour, but with dark blue doors, and branded with both "national express" and "c2c" logos in lower-case.
 The "Quiet Zone" stickers are now white with sky-blue lettering instead of magenta with white lettering. c2c ran a special "Farewell to the Blue Train" railtour service to commemorate the last day of running in passenger service of the blue livery on Saturday 5 March 2011.

+Special liveries include unit 357318 which has a Pride livery for Southend Pride 2022, unit 357008 "going gold" for a Leigh-On-Sea based charity Gold Geese.
+The gold livery was unveiled on 1 September 2022 raising awareness for Childhood Cancer across the UK and Essex.
+In March 2023, unit 357016 was unveiled in a special livery for a partnership with the British Transport Police, to publicise their new App "Railway Guardian".
+The blue livery features QR codes leading customers to download the new app in order to help improve the safety for passengers travelling on the railway.